 Municipal Minutes is an award-winning, electronic newsletter for the Gainesville community.
 The monthly e-newsletter provides information about upcoming activities, projects and events in the City of Gainesville.
 For more information about this e-newsletter, please contact the Communications Office at 334-5017.
 To subscribe to this monthly e-newsletter, enter your email address in the lower left area of this webpage and click subscribe.

-September Featured Information
+March Featured Information

 Sweetwater Wetlands Nature Park Tours: Tours are free with park admission, and begin from the Welcome Classroom Pavilion.
 Please wear comfortable shoes and bring water and binoculars.